arbkz/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Introduction

-The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 (Human Activity Recognition Using Smartphones Dataset Version 1.0)

 This Repo includes:

-* An R script (runAnalysis.R) that cleans the data set and produces 2 tidy text files.
+* An R script (runAnalysis.R) that cleans the data set and produces a tidy ouput file.
-* A codebook (Codebook.md) which describes the contents, structure, and layout of the 2 output files.
+* A codebook (Codebook.md) which describes the contents, structure, and layout of the output file.

 ## The Data